emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Allows adding + searching your own subtitles. ✔️
 1. Has movies, shows and anime. ✔️
 1. Site has watchlists + history. ✔️
 1. Site is lacking in terms of media discovery options. ❌

 ***
-## HydraHD
-### Score: 14/20
-1. Streams load very fast. ✔️
-1. Content is 1080p, and can be lowered. ✔️
-1. Finds streams quickly, including older content. ✔️
-1. 7 english servers + 3 non eng, but they don't auto-switch if one fails. ⚠️
-1. Site does not have episode auto-next. ❌
-1. UI isn't bad, but it could be improved. ⚠️
-1. Players have built in subtitles for most content. ✔️
-1. Has movies, shows and anime. ✔️
-1. Has continue watching + favorites. ✔️
-1. Site is lacking in terms of media discovery options. ❌

-***